RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is rasa x enterprise
 - Tell me about rasa x ee
 - tell me what is rasa x ee

+## intent:ask_faq_rasax
+- can someone help me with infos about rasa x
+- I want information about rasa x
+- i want to learn more about Rasa X
+- what is rasa x?
+- Can you tell me about rasa x?
+- Tell me about rasa x
+- Rasa X features
+- tell me what is rasa x

 ## intent:ask_faq_slots
 - how do slots work